MCPI-Revival/minecraft-pi-reborn/docs/modding/BEGINNER.md

 * Register that function with `misc_run_on_tiles_setup`.
 * A full example can be found [here](../../example-mods/custom-block/src/custom-block.cpp).

-**Note:** A wrapper object *cannot* be cast to its corresponding plain object (or vive versa).
+**Note:** A wrapper object *cannot* be directly cast to its corresponding plain object (or vice versa).

 To retrieve the plain object from a wrapper, use the `self` property.

 And to get the wrapper corresponding to a plain object, use the `custom_get<T>` function.
-However, this function *does not* do check that the provided pointer is attached to a wrapper.
+However, this function *does not* check that the provided pointer is attached to a wrapper.